Monday, 25 May 2026

 Abingdon Town

-Abingdon Town FC is a football club from the Oxfordshire town of the same name that can trace its roots right back to 1870, when they were formed as Abingdon FC.
+Abingdon Town FC is a football club from the Oxfordshire town of the same name, which can trace its roots back to 1870, when it was formed as Abingdon FC.
 The club became a member of the Oxford & District League in 1892, absorbing St Michael’s FC in 1899.

 Consecutive league titles followed shortly after, before the ‘Abbots’ joined the Berks & Bucks League, where they competed for just one season before choosing to play in the West Berks League.
-Another change of competition followed in 1904, seeing the club join the Reading Temperance League.
+Another change in competition followed in 1904, with the club joining the Reading Temperance League.

 On joining the North Berks League in 1919, Abingdon were crowned as champions in their debut season, which was backed up by further success in 1922-23, as the club settled into their new Culham Road home ground.
 Whereupon the club moved to the Reading & District League, adding ‘Town’ to their name in 1928.